CodenamesAICompetition/Game/README.md

 nltk.download('all')
 ```
 * Then run the program by typing "python set.py"
-* nltk should now be installed
+Nltk should now be installed